-There are several reasons to avoid consuming unclean animals and in every instance, it is for man's benefit.
+There are a number of reasons to avoid consuming unclean animals and in every instance it is for man's benefit.
 However, as mankind is rebellious toward God's commands, the instructions regarding which animals can be consumed and which are to be avoided have been ignored by the majority of mankind.